a blonde woman in a sweater standing near a remote lake in the woods

 How to form the dative case in Russian?

-The ending of a noun in the dative case will depend on the gender and number of the noun.
+The ending of a noun in the dative case will depend on the and of the noun.
 The basic endings are illustrated below.

 Gender / Number